jgerman/advent_of_code_2022/README.md

 Knocked this out on day 6, so still a day behind.
 A little compulsive refactoring to pass the crate-mover model along after the fact but super easy.
 Most of the work is getting the data into a shape I want to work with.

+## Day 6

+This was a 5 minute task.
+A sliding window with a configureable window size handled it easily.
+I made the window configureable from the start guessing that that'd be necessary in the second.
+I swear we had something extremely similar last year.